Eyre Square: History

 The origin of the square comes from medieval open space in front of a town gate, known as the Green.
 Markets mostly took place in the northern part of the space.
 The earliest endeavour to formally enclose it was recorded in 1631.
 Some ash-trees were planted and the park was enclosed by a wooden fence.
 The plot of land that became Eyre Square was officially presented to the city in 1710 by Mayor Edward Eyre, from whom it took its name.

 In 1801, General Meyrick erected a stone wall around the square, which was later known as Meyrick Square.
 In the middle of the 19th century, the whole park underwent a redevelopment in Georgian style.

+In September 1873, a statue of Ulick de Burgh, Lord Dunkellin, the former Liberal MP for Galway borough (1857-1865) and later County Galway (1865-1867) was unveiled in the park following his death in 1867, caused by Bright’s disease (nephritis).
+Within three months, £1,600 was raised to pay for the statue, which was acquired through threats made to tenants of Lord Clanricarde of Portumna, Lord Dunkellin as well as donations.
+The statue was sculpted by John Henry Foley.
+On the 25th of May 1922, the statue was removed by the Galway Town Tenant's League, paraded through the streets and thrown in the River Corrib.

-In the 1960s, a full-scale reconstruction started and iron railings were removed and raised around the backyard of St. Nicholas' Collegiate Church.
+In the 1960s, a full-scale reconstruction started and iron railings were removed and relocated to the backyard of St. Nicholas' Collegiate Church.